lucidrains/reformer-pytorch/README.md

-    twin_attention = False, # both branches of the reversible network will be attention use_full_attn = False,  # use full self attention, for comparison full_attn_thres = 1024, # use full attention if context length is less than set value use_scale_norm = False  # use scale norm from 'Transformers without tears' paper ).cuda()
+    twin_attention = False, # both branches of the reversible network will be attention use_full_attn = False,  # use full self attention, for comparison full_attn_thres = 1024, # use full attention if context length is less than set value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper one_value_head = False   # use one set of values for all heads from 'One Write-Head Is All You Need' ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).long().cuda()